timescale/docs.timescale.com-content/writing-data.md

         humidity = excluded.humidity;
 ```

->vvv Unique constraints must include all partitioning keys as their prefix.
+>>ttt Unique constraints must include all partitioning keys as
- This above example works if either time, or time and
- location, are used to partition the hypertable (i.e., are the arguments
+ their prefix.
+For example, if the table just uses time partitioning,
+ the system requires `time` as the initial part of the
+ constraint: `UNIQUE(time)`, `UNIQUE(time, location)`, etc.
+ On the other hand, `UNIQUE(location)` is *not* a valid constraint.

- to `create_hypertable`).
-If the schema had an additional column
- like `device` which was alternatively used for space
+>If the schema were to have an additional column like `device` that is used
- partitioning, then the constraint would have
+ as an additional partition dimension, then the constraint would have
  to be `UNIQUE(time, device)` or `UNIQUE(time, device, location)`.
+In such
+ such scenarios then, `UNIQUE(time, location)` would *no longer* be
+ a valid constraint.

 <!-- -->
->vvv TimescaleDB does not yet support `ON CONFLICT ON CONSTRAINT`
+>vvv TimescaleDB does not yet support using `ON CONFLICT ON CONSTRAINT` with
+ a named key (e.g., `conditions_time_location_idx`), but much of this
+ functionality can be captured by specifying the same columns as above with
- functionality, so conflicts must currently occur over a unique index.
+ a unique index/constraint.
 This limitation will be removed in a future version.
-For now, the suggested
- approach is either to explicitly define a unique index or specify that one
- column is UNIQUE.

 ---